moditect/layrry/README.md

 You can find the complete example in the tests of the Layrry project.

+The Layrry Launcher accepts the following arguments:

+ * --layers-config: Path to the layers config file.
+The file must use any of the supported config formats.
+REQUIRED.
+ * --properties: Path to additional properties in Java `.properties` format.
+These properties will be used to replace value placeholders found in the layers config file.
+OPTIONAL.

 ## Using jbang

 [jbang](https://github.com/jbangdev/jbang) can launch self contained Java sources, JShell scripts, JARs. jbang has a feature